philipp-spiess/this-week-in-react/src/issues/6/TWITTER.md

-We got a lot of exciting news This Week In React ⚛️.
+We got a lot of exciting news This Week in React ⚛️.

 Announcing React Hooks, React v16.6.0, Enable concurrent APIs, and more